OXID-eSales/oxideshop-user-documentation/releases/releases-70/oxid-eshop-700.rst

 According to the philosophy of Composer, module files are read exclusively from the :file:`vendor/` directory.

-When installing modules, the files are no longer automatically copied to the :file:`source/modules/` directory.
+When installing modules, the files are no longer copied to the :file:`source/modules/` directory.

 For more information, see our developer documentation at `Module skeleton: metadata, composer and structure <https://docs.oxid-esales.com/developer/en/latest/development/modules_components_themes/module/skeleton/index.html>`_.